Flag and seal of New Hampshire: Flag proposals

 Tim McGough's proposed flag for New Hampshire (2023).

+In 1909, Mr. Frisbees of the Sons of the American Revolution proposed a state flag.
+The flag was twice as long as it was wide.
+It had a white field with the state seal and an illustration of the Old Man of the Mountain in blue right in the middle.
+The centerpiece was surrounded by 9 golden stars.

 Timothy Josephson, a former member of the New Hampshire House of Representatives suggested replacing the state seal in the center of the flag with the Old Man of the Mountain in 2018 to memorialize its collapse in 2003, but no official action has been taken on the proposal.

 In November 2023, state representative Tim McGough proposed a bill that would have modified the flag to add the motto "Live Free or Die" in Times New Roman beneath the seal.
 The bill was rejected in February 2024.